srnag/Mask_and_Age_Classification/README.md

 * Video classification function which runs the web camera on you machine, locates a face on the video, and classifies between the four classes.

 **To-do list:** :clipboard:
 * Out of sample validation showed that classification errors occur mostly in the old with mask class which usually gets classified as young with a mask.
-We identified two potential solutions to solve the problem:
+We identified **two potential solutions to solve the problem**:<br/>
-  * Collecting more data could potentially improve the model's accuracy.
+   :small_orange_diamond:Collecting more data could potentially improve the model's accuracy.<br/>
-  * Create two classifiers instead of currently using only one.
-The first classifier will classify between with_mask and without_mask, and the second one will classify between old and young.
+   :small_orange_diamond:Create two classifiers instead of currently using only one.
+The first classifier will classify between with_mask and without_mask, and the second one will classify between old and young.<br/>
-* Another improvement to the overall model could be adding granularity to the age classification.
+:bulb: **Another** improvement to the overall model could be adding granularity to the age classification.
 Instead of binary classification between young and old we propose multiclass classification with the following classes as an example:

 | Age group  |
 | ------------- |